Best Sleeping Position To Turn A Breech Baby (with Pictures)

 The other problem which can prevent your baby from turning, is a wrong sleeping position.

-Let’s be honest: there aren’t that many sleeping positions available when you are pregnant.
-In fact, your healthcare provider will most probably have told you to lay on your left side.
+In fact, your healthcare provider most probably told you to lie on your left side.
 That’s because it is considered “safe” for the baby.

-Indeed, sleeping on your back can be dangerous for your baby because your baby’s weight could put pressure on your veins.
-This can become a problem if some of those veins supply blood to your baby.
-In other words, sleeping on your back could decrease the blood supply to your baby.
+Indeed, sleeping on your back can be dangerous for your baby because your baby’s weight could put pressure on your “vena cava”.

-What is The Best Sleeping Position to Turn a Breech Baby?
+What is the best Sleeping Position to turn a breech Baby?

-So, your go-to-bed position should be your left side.
-And then, once you are in that position, put a pillow between your legs!
 (We’ll discuss what kind of pillow it needs to be later in this blogpost).

 However, we can do even better: